StructLens: A Structural Lens for Language Models via Maximum Spanning Trees

 For a given graph $\gG$, let $\gT_a$ denote the \structlensname\ maximum spanning tree corresponding to layer $\ell_a$.
 Let $\mathcal{P}(\gT_a,\gT_b)$ be the set of edit scripts that transform $\gT_a$ into $\gT_b$, and let $c(o)$ denote the cost for an edit operation $o$ in an edit script of $\pi$.
 The Tree-Edit score is defined as:

-Analogous to string edit distance~\citep{Levenshtein1966}, Tree-Edit allows three edit operations: \begin{itemize}[itemsep=0em, topsep=0.0em, left=0em] \item \emph{Insertion}: insert a new node as a child of an existing node. \item \emph{Deletion}: delete a node and reattach its children to its parent. \item \emph{Relabeling}: change the label of a node to another label in $\gG$, and zero cost if unchanged. \end{itemize} Tree-Edit, however, is unable to move an entire subtree since such changes require deletion and insertion operations recursively for all nodes and edges in the subtree.
+Tree-Edit operates in $O(n^4)$ time.
+Tree-Edit, however, is unable to move an entire subtree since such changes require deletion and insertion operations recursively for all nodes and edges in the subtree.

 \paragraph{Edge Edit Distance~(Edge-Edit).} We employ a more straightforward edge-based edit distance metric, which mitigates score variations caused by the subtree movement between layers, providing a direct and more stable structural comparison.
-We define an edge-based edit distance as the negative similarity score.
+We define the edge-set $\sS_{\gT}$ of a tree $\gT$ as the set of parent-child pairs.
+Let $r$ be the root node, and let $\parents_{T}\left(i\right)$ denote the parent node of any node $i$ other than the root $r$.
+The edge-set is then given by:

 Let $\gT_a$ and $\gT_b$ be the spanning trees correspond to layer $\ell_a$ and $\ell_b$, respectively, and let $\sS_{\gT_a}$ and $\sS_{\gT_b}$ be the respective edge-set as defined in Equation \ref{eq: edge-set}.
 As the two trees have the same set of nodes and the same number of edges, the Edge-Edit score equals their edge~set difference:

-This metric directly counts edge insertions and deletions, avoiding inflated costs due to subtree movements, and more stably measures structural similarity across layers.
+This metric directly counts edge insertions and deletions, avoids inflated costs from subtree movements, and more stably measures structural similarity across layers with $O(n)$ time.